Khan/graphql-flow/Readme.md

 To customize type generation for certain directories or files, you can provide multiple `generate` configs as an array, using `match` and `exclude` to customize behavior.

+For a given file containing operations, the first `generate` config that matches that path (and doesn't exclude it) will be used to generate types for those operations.
+If a `generate` config doesn't have a `match` attribute, it will match all files (but might exclude some via the `exclude` attribute).

 For example:

 ```js